mokolabs/jquery.picky.js/README.md

 ### Features

 Instead of giving users annoying messages about invalid dates, Picky seamlessly prevents users from entering bad dates in the first place.
-It does this by automatically updating day select options with the correct number of days for the selected month and year (even after the month and year change).
+It does this by automatically updating day select options with the correct number of days for the selected month and year.

 ### How does it work?

 Picky piggybacks on the Date object in Javascript.
 Each time a select value changes, the plugin will verify the selected date is a valid Date object.
-If not, it will decrement the day value until a valid date is found.
+If not, it will decrement the day value until a valid date within the selected month and year is found.

 ### Installation